 The State of the American Dream

-In 1964, President Lyndon B. Johnson launched a “War on Poverty” in his State of the Union address—an ambitious legislative effort to expand opportunity and reduce poverty across the United States.
-To lead the initiative, Johnson recruited the founding director of the Peace Corps, Sargent Shriver.
-Under Shriver’s leadership, the effort established landmark programs including Head Start, Job Corps, Community Action, and Upward Bound.
+In 1964, President Lyndon B. Johnson launched a “War on Poverty” during his State of the Union address.
+This ambitious legislative initiative aimed to expand opportunities and reduce poverty nationwide.
+To lead this effort, Johnson appointed Sargent Shriver, the Peace Corps's founding director.
+Under Shriver's leadership, significant programs were established, including Head Start, Job Corps, Community Action, and Upward Bound.
+On April 9, we held a discussion to explore Sargent Shriver's enduring legacy and the ongoing challenges of poverty and affordability in America.

-On April 9, please join us for a conversation exploring both Sargent Shriver’s enduring legacy and the challenges of poverty and affordability in America today.
-The program will feature two 40-minute discussions: the first with members of the Shriver family reflecting on his life and work, and the second with subject-matter experts examining the state of poverty in the U.S. today.
-The discussions will include reflections on Sargent Shriver’s newly-discovered memoir about his time leading the War on Poverty, We Called It a War: Lessons Learned from the Fight to End Poverty.
+The program featured two 40-minute discussions: the first included reflections from members of the Shriver family on his life and work, while the second examined the current state of poverty in the U.S. The discussions also highlighted insights from Shriver's newly discovered memoir, We Called It a War: Lessons Learned from the Fight to End Poverty, about his experience leading the War on Poverty.

 • Dr. Lucy Di Rosa, Executive Director, Sargent Shriver Peace Institute